Administration order

 Warrant to cite

-When a creditor notifies a debtor they intend to apply for bankruptcy, in Scotland.
+When a creditor tells a debtor they are going to apply for bankruptcy in Scotland.

 Wilful refusal